Skip to content

 Advantages

-Savings protection: Savings covered up to £120,000 - Your money in both cash and investment Lifetime ISAs benefit from the protection of the Financial Services Compensation Scheme.
-This protects your investment up to the first £120,000 in the event the savings or investment provider goes bust.
+• Savings protection: The Financial Services Compensation Scheme protects your investment up to the first £120,000 in the event the savings or investment provider goes bust.
 With stocks and shares ISAs, you’re not protected against fluctuations in the value of your investment due to stock market falls, but you are protected if the ISA provider goes under

 Disadvantages

-Property restrictions: The first home must cost under £450,000 and cannot be a buy-to-let property
+• Property restrictions: The first home must cost under £450,000, cannot be a buy-to-let property, and must be purchased with a residential mortgage

 How do I open a Lifetime ISA?